Home / Resources / Resources for Parents, Carers, Guardians and Families

 Resources for Parents, Carers, Guardians and Families

-When kids fall ill or are injured and require complex medical treatment, it can impact the whole family.
-RMHC WA plays an unique role in enabling, facilitating, and supporting family-centred care within Western Australia’s child and adolescent health system.
+When a child becomes ill or injured and require medical treatment far from home, it can impact the whole family.
+RMHC WA plays a unique role in enabling, facilitating, and supporting family-centred care within Western Australia’s child, adolescent and maternity health systems.

 The Ronald McDonald House Program

-The Ronald McDonald House Program gives kids who are seriously or injured the best gift of all – their families.
-Our Houses are a warm and supportive home-away-from-home for families of kids travelling to the Perth’s Children’s Hospital and King Edward Memorial Hospital for treatment.
+The Ronald McDonald House Program gives families with an ill or injured child the best gift of all – their families.
+Our Houses are a warm and supportive home –away from home for families travelling to the Perth for medical treatment.

 Photo of the exterior of the Nedlands House

-Close to the medical facilities of Perth Children’s Hospital, our Ronald McDonald House in Nedlands is a state-of-the-art, purpose built home.
-With 47 invitingly furnished guest rooms and fantastic on-site facilities, we help make the lives of families just that little bit easier.
+Close to the medical facilities of Perth Children’s Hospital, the Ronald McDonald House at QEII is a state-of-the-art, purpose built home.
+With 47 guest rooms and an array of on-site facilities, we help make the lives of WA families with ill or injured kids just that little bit easier.

 Photo of one of the ensuite rooms showing seating, a bed and the view from the room

-Ronald McDonald House in Perth Children’s Hospital is a 14 bedroom house, located on Level 5 of the hospital.
-Stays in this house are allocated by Perth Children's Hospital on a case-by-case basis.
+Ronald McDonald House in PCH is a 14 bedroom House, located on Level 5 of Perth Children's Hospital.
+Stays in this House are allocated on a case-by-case basis.

 The Ronald McDonald Learning Program